stepanpelc/stepanpelc.github.io/content/posts/k8s/releases/kube-1.0.md

 There were **no deprecations** in v1.0, since it was the initial stable release.
 Features like `ReplicationController` were **superseded** in later versions, but remained for backward compatibility for several releases.

----

-Let me know if you'd like the same format for **v1.1**, or prefer grouped summaries over several early versions.